 Cultivating Wonder and Discovering Design in the Pacific Northwest

-Common Sea Star
+Common or Ochre Sea Star

 These are the most common sea stars in the Salish Sea.
 They are also called ochre or purple sea stars, but can be orange, brown, or yellowish.
 Look for a network of white prickly spines on its body to help distinguish it.